CraigglesO/lycheeJS/guides/CODESTYLE.md

 ### Definitions

 Each file located in `source` or `build` or `api` has to be written Uppercase and non-camelized and is automatically mapped into its equivalent namespace hierarchy and identifier.
 A Definition has the file suffix `.js`.
-An Entity may contain further file suffixes (`json` for Config, `fnt` for Font, `msc` for Music, `snd` for Sound, `png` for Texture) of each will automatically be mapped into attachments of the same Definition with their corresponding subidentifier.

-An important mention here is that every lychee.Definition can have attachments.
+A Definition may have attachments.
+Those attachments are mapped by their file extension.

+- `Buffer` for a generic binary buffer.
+- `Config` for files with the `json`, `pkg` or `store` extension.
+- `Font` for files with the `fnt` extension.
+- `Music` for files with the `msc` extension.
+- `Sound` for files with the `snd` extension.
+- `Texture` for files with the `png` extension.

 The identifier for each Definition has to be uppercase and not camelized.
 If there's an additional `.` in the filename it is automatically mapped as an Attachment to the Definition.

-These attachments are often necessary for reusable Entities that require Configs, Textures, Musics, Sounds or even raw Buffers as an attachment in order to be Plug & Play ready inside other Projects.

 Examples: